mikekitckchan/CTF-Checklist/Web Hacking/recon/create_wordlist.md

 - Use GAU, Burp, webpaste or any other tools to capture as much endpoint as possible

-- Use unfrl to extract the endpoints info
+- Use unfurl to extract the endpoints info

 - Use ```sed 's#/#\n#g' paths.txt | sort -u``` to extract each elements of the endpoints.